Ramacsv/PalmTreeCake/index.md

 _An Ape sitting on the palm tree dropped a paper sheet._

-_It was a coupon for the ingredients_
+_It was a list of ingredients.
+It turned out to be a recipe for a cake_

+_He read the recipe and said wow! this is what I wanted_

+_He got some ingredients himself from the store_

+_And some from cloud island by calling his mom_

+_She sent it through cookie monster_

 This is a normal paragraph following a header.
 GitHub is a code hosting platform for version control and collaboration.
 It lets you and others work together on projects from anywhere.